 Your Christmas in July menu won’t be complete without a turkey, but this time why not cook it on the grill instead of the oven?
 This is perfect for if you’re hosting a barbecue.
 If you’re picnicking on the lawn a more casual option would be turkey burgers.
 Rachel of The Stay at Home Chef has a recipe that guarantees one juicy bite after another.

 For dessert, an idea is stick to a traditional Christmas favorite: fruitcake.
 But, instead of the usual candied fruit, get inspired by this recipe from Claudia of The Brick Kitchen.
-She used blueberries, apricots, and raspberries to add a burst of flavor in a simple but delicious vanilla cake.
-It may not be the fruitcake you’re used to, but it’s the perfect Christmas in July dessert that you can bring to the table come December.
+She used blueberries, apricots, and raspberries to add a burst of flavor to a simple but delicious vanilla cake.
+It may not be the fruitcake you’re used to, but it’s the perfect Christmas in July dessert that you can bring to the table.

 You Got Game!